 Duets for Mellotron — a blue vinyl gatefold LP package of a live performance by Jonathan Kirkscey and Robby Grant, organized in collaboration with Winston Eggleston — will be available for pre-order pick-up on January 13, 14, 17 and 18.
 A limited number of copies will also be available to the general public for $20 each.

 Retos y Retratos, an exhibition of portraits of Latino/a artists and samples of their work, strives to give a voice to the struggles, triumphs, and experiences of this community of artists in Memphis.
 Committed to different forms of expression, united by art and the challenges they have faced, these artists seek to preserve and communicate their roots.
 The portraits demonstrate both the artistic and intimate side of these creators.

-Crosstown Arts is pleased to present “Blind Navigator,” an exhibition of new individual and collaborative works by New York-based artist Clare Torina and Memphis-based artist Alex Paulus.
+Crosstown Arts is pleased to present SWEET, an exhibition of 20 new works by Memphis-based artist and architect, Brantley Ellzey.

 For the past 15 years, Ellzey’s practice has typically involved media-based content in service to a particular subject.
 His works consist primarily of paper from magazines, books, and other printed media which he deconstructs, rolls and methodically builds into complex, layered forms.
 Hand-rolled, individual pages contain information that create an archive, a time ….